Nonlocal and multipoint boundary value problems for linear evolution equations: Introduction

 {\em Find the function $q(x,t)$, $x\in(0,1)$, $t>0$ such that $q_t=q_{xx}$, and $q$ satisfies the given (sufficiently smooth) initial condition $ q(x,0)=q_0(x)$ and the additional conditions} \BE q(0,t)=c_0\,q\left(\frac 1 2 ,t\right)+d_0(t)\quad {\rm and}\quad q(1,t)=c_1\,q\left(\frac 1 2 ,t\right)+d_1(t). \EE

-We will give a more comprehensive solution than done in previous papers to a more general form of this problem, for a PDE of arbitrary order and multipoint conditions linking an arbitrary number of points $\eta_1,\ldots,\eta_{m-1}\in(0,1)$, with $\eta_0=0$ and $\eta_m=1$.
+We give a more comprehensive solution than provided in previous papers to a more general form of this problem, for a PDE of arbitrary order and multipoint conditions linking an arbitrary number of interior points $\eta_1,\ldots,\eta_{m-1}\in(0,1)$, with $\eta_0=0$ and $\eta_m=1$.
+Our most complete result is theorem~\ref{thm:HeatIMVP} for the heat equation, but the majority of the analysis is carried out in much greater generality.
+In particular, we prove the following theorem.

+\begin{thm} Suppose $q(x,t)$ is the solution of initial-$(m+1)$ point value problem of order $n$ defined below in~\eqref{eqn:IMVP}.